 Pennsylvania's gun laws are extensive and nuanced.
 For example, you need a license to carry a concealed weapon, but you do not need a license to possess a gun in your home or at your business.
 Anyone who owns or would like to own a firearm should take the time to familiarize themselves with gun laws and procedure.
 If you have been accused of a firearm offense, there is no better time than now to speak with an attorney about the laws and your options.

 Unfortunately, not knowing that you had a firearm on you while committing a crime — even not knowing that you were committing a crime by possessing a firearm — won't clear you if you did not have a license to carry the gun.
 However, there are other defenses available.
 For example, the police officers may have made a mistake when they searched you or seized the weapon, allowing us to suppress the evidence.

-Contact Our Harrisburg, Newport and Lebanon Weapons Crimes Lawyer
+Contact Our Harrisburg and Newport Weapons Crimes Lawyer

-For a consultation about your best options for overcoming Pennsylvania firearms charges, contact Scaringi Law, in Harrisburg, Carlisle or Newport.
+For a consultation about your best options for overcoming Pennsylvania firearms charges, contact Scaringi Law, in Harrisburg or Newport.